kigster/dnsmadeeasy/README.md

      DnsMadeEasy.domains.data.first.name #=> 'moo.gamespot.com'
      ```

+     Once you configure the keys, you can also use the shortcut module to save you some typing:

+     ```ruby
+     require 'dnsmadeeasy/dme'
+     DME.domains.data.first.name #=> 'moo.gamespot.com'
+     ```

+     This has the advantage of being much shorter, but might conflict with existing modules in your Ruby VM.
+     In this case, just do not require `dnsmadeeasy/dme` and only require `dnsmadeeasy`, and you'll be fine.
+     Otherwise, using `DME` is identical to using `DnsMadeEasy`, assuming you required `dnsmadeeasy/dme` file.

+  3. Configuring API keys as above is easy, and can be done using environment variables.
+Alternatively, it may be convenient to store credentials in a YAML file.

+     * If filename is not specified, there is default location where this file is searched, which is `~/.dnsmadeeasy/credentials.yml`.
+     * If filename is provided, it will be read, and must conform to the following format:

+     **Simple Credentials Format**

+      ```yaml
+      # file: ~/.dnsmadeeasy/credentials.yml
+      credentials:
+          api_key: 2062259f-f666b17-b1fa3b48-042ad4030
+          api_secret: 2265bc3-e31ead-95b286312e-c215b6a0
+      ```

+     **Multi-Account Credentials Format**

+     Below you see two accounts, with production key and secret being encrypted.
+See [further below](#encryption) about encrypting your key and secrets.

+      ```yaml
+      accounts:
+        - name: development
+          default_account: true
+          credentials:
+            api_key: 12345678-a8f8-4466-ffff-2324aaaa9098
+            api_secret: 43009899-abcc-ffcc-eeee-09f809808098
+        - name: production
+          credentials:
+            api_key: "BAhTOh1TeW06OkRhdGE6OldyYXBwZXJT............"
+            api_secret: "BAhTOh1TeW06OkRhdGE6OldyYXBwZ............"
+            encryption_key: spec/fixtures/sym.key
+      ```

+     You can use the following method to access both simple and multi-account YAML configurations:

+     ```ruby
+     require 'dnsmadeeasy'
+     DnsMadeEasy.configure_from_file(file, account_name = nil, encryption_key = nil)

+     # for example:
+     DnsMadeEasy.configure_from_file('config/dme.yaml', 'production')
+     DnsMadeEasy.domains #=> [ ... ]

+     # or with encrypted key passed as an argument to decrypt YAML values:
+     DnsMadeEasy.configure_from_file('config/dme.yaml', 'production', ENV['PRODUCTION_KEY'])
+     ```

 ### Which Namespace to Use?
 What is `DME` versus `DnsMadeEasy`?

 Since `DnsMadeEasy` is a bit of a mouthful, we decided to offer (in addition to the standard `DnsMadeEasy` namespace) the abbreviated module `DME` that simply forwards all messages to the module `DnsMadeEasy`.
 If in your Ruby VM there is no conflicting top-level class `DME`, then you can `require 'dnsmadeeasy/dme'` to get all of the DnsMadeEasy client library functionality without having to type the full name once.
 You can even do `require 'dme'`.